anvinh01/GBF_mini/README.md

 </ol>

 <h3>My Implemntation</h3>
+To start the game, copy all files and put the src/main.cs as the script file.
 <object data="src/States/StateMachine.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="src/States/StateMachine.pdf">
         <p>This browser does not support PDFs.
 Please download the PDF to view it: <a href="src/States/StateMachine.pdf">Download PDF</a>.</p>